-One of the most common ways allied health professionals diversify their careers is by becoming a traveler.
-Traveling allied health professionals work on short-term assignments with different healthcare facilities across the country.
+One of the most common ways allied health professionals diversify their careers is by becoming a traveler. work on short-term assignments with different healthcare facilities across the country.
 No matter what stage of your career you’re in, it’s never too late to explore new ways to put your in-demand skills and experience to work.

 Traveling Allied Healthcare Professions

 You can travel as an allied health professional in the following specializations:

 Rehabilitation and Therapeutic

 - Medical Assistant